xt0ph/a4o_common_logging/README.md

 Common Logging
 ==============

-This module does nothing of its own.
-It provides other modules with a centralization environment for logging.
+This module does nothing by itself.
+It provides to the other modules a centralization environment for logging.

 The list of logged events can be accessed via the menu 'Configuration -> Logging'